Jimleskog/search-runner/README.md

 # Search Runner Extension for VS Code

 This is the README for the "Search Runner" extension for Visual Studio Code.
-This extension provides a convenient way to search for translations in your codebase.
+This extension provides a convenient way to search in a specified document with a command.

 ## Features

 The Search Runner extension allows you to quickly search a specified document in the settings.

 - **Search Translation**: This command allows you to search in specified documents.
-FOr example if you have a large document with all translations then you want to convenient search that document with one click.
+For example if you have a large document with all translations then you want to convenient search that document with one click.

 ![Search Translation](images/search-runner.png)